TalissaMoura/DataPipelinesTutorial-Pybr2025/coffee_sales_pipeline/README.md

      is saved the data we need for the project.
 You can run the `read_coffee_sales.py` to load the dataset.
      - pipeline: contains the modules and file for the data pipeline for the coffee sales project.
      - streamlit: contains the modules and functions for the dashboard.
+To visualize the dashboard call:
+     ```
+        uv run streamlit run streamlit_app.py
+     ```
    - tests: Contains the test files for the pipeline.